infinitysky/aws-opsworks-haproxyfailover/haproxyfailover/README.md

 Supports Amazon linux on AWS OpsWorks with Chef 11.4 or 11.10.

+As you have a haproxy layer already, you can use the haproxyfailover script to just extend/change the failover stuff.

 # Usage

-Include setup.rb recipe during setup and the configure recipe in the configure event.
+Include the default recipe during setup and the configure recipe in the configure event.

 # Attributes